kurator-org/kurator-akka/README.md

 #### Building and testing with maven

+Note: The yaml-spring-loader dependency currently needs to be built from source from the kurator-org/yaml-spring-loader fork.
+See that project in github, and install in your local maven repository before building Kurator-Akka.

 **Kurator-Akka** can be built and tested from the command line using the following commands:

 Maven command | Description